adarsh312/Airplane-Seating-algorithm/README.md

 for further information click link..

 OUTPUT:
- A visual output understandable,check in document we attached
+ A visual output understandable,check it out:output.txt that i added.
+ link: